coreinfrastructure/best-practices-badge/doc/other.md

 There is no guarantee that the final criteria will be the same, or even grouped the same way.
-This list of potential future criteria is even less mature than the list of basic best practices; recommendations welcome.
+This list of potential future criteria is even less mature than the initial list of best practices; recommendations welcome.
 As the criteria become more mature, we expect some criteria to move between the current criteria and these potential future criteria (in both directions).
 In particular, we expect a number of the SHOULD or RECOMMENDED criteria